wombleton/gitlaw-nz/acts/E/Electricity Act 1992.md

     *   (h) any other prescribed matters.

-    (5) If an infringement notice has been issued, proceedings in respect of the infringement offence to which the notice relates may be commenced in accordance with [section 21][544] of the Summary Proceedings Act 1957 and, in that case,---
+    (5) If an infringement notice has been issued, proceedings in respect of the infringement offence to which the notice relates may be commenced in accordance with [section 21][545] of the Summary Proceedings Act 1957 and, in that case,---

     *   (a) reminder notices may be prescribed under regulations made under this Act; and

-    *   (b) in all other respects, [section 21][544] of the Summary Proceedings Act 1957 applies with all necessary modifications.
+    *   (b) in all other respects, [section 21][545] of the Summary Proceedings Act 1957 applies with all necessary modifications.

     (6) Reminder notices must contain the prescribed information.

-    Section 165C: inserted, on 1 April 2010, by [section 24][542] of the Electricity Amendment Act 2006 (2006 No 70).
+    Section 165C: inserted, on 1 April 2010, by [section 24][543] of the Electricity Amendment Act 2006 (2006 No 70).

+    Section 165C(3): amended, on 1 July 2013, by [section 413][463] of the Criminal Procedure Act 2011 (2011 No 81).

 ##### 165D Payment of infringement fee

 *   The Secretary and the Registrar must pay all infringement fees received into a Crown Bank Account.

-    Section 165D: inserted, on 1 April 2010, by [section 24][542] of the Electricity Amendment Act 2006 (2006 No 70).
+    Section 165D: inserted, on 1 April 2010, by [section 24][543] of the Electricity Amendment Act 2006 (2006 No 70).

 ##### 165E Effect of infringement notice